rexdsp/ORB_SLAM3_Windows/README.md

 Tested under Windows 10 Pro, Visual Studio 2019 Community.
 I started from Visual Studio 2015 but met many "fatal error C1060: compiler is out of heap space" when building.
 Those errors are solved by switch to VS2019.

-For easy to use, I put all the code including thirdparty libraries in a single project and it doesn't refer to any other resources.
+For easy to use, I put all the resources except for datasets into a folder and organize them as a single Visual Studio project.

 ### Program arguments